PatrickStephansen/websynth/readme.md

 ## Build

-* Compile with `cargo +nightly build --target wasm32-unknown-unknown --release`
+* `npm run build`
-* Minimise build size with `wasm-gc target/wasm32-unknown-unknown/release/websynth.wasm -o websynth.gc.wasm`
+* TODO: Minimise build size with `wasm-gc target/wasm32-unknown-unknown/release/websynth.wasm -o target/wasm32-unknown-unknown/release/websynth.gc.wasm`

 ## Hosting

 A web host that supports the 'application/wasm' MIME type is needed for proper wasm streaming.
 Install `https` using `cargo install https`.
 OpenSSL was missing on my machine, so I had to run `sudo apt-get install libssl-dev` before that would work.
 Once installed, run the site with the command `http` from the root of this repo.

+Easier: `npm start` to run webpack dev server

 ## Resources